divettemarco/PragSim/README.md

 # A Corpus of Pragmatic-Similarity Judgments over Spoken-Dialog Utterances
 This is a collection of 1,980 pragmatic-similarity judgments of spoken-dialog utterance pairs.
-Judgments are done on a continuous scale of 0 to 4, where 0 represents no similarities between an utterance pair and 4 represents almost identical.
-Each pair consists of a seed, taken from a real dialog and a reenactment, separated by a beep.
-The reenactments were created using 6 methods described in a conference paper under preparation.
+Judgments are done on a continuous scale of 0 to 4, where 0 represents no similarities between an utterance pair and 4 represents two utterance pairs that are almost identical.
+Each pair consists of a seed, taken from a real dialog, and a reenactment, separated by a beep.
+The reenactments were created using 6 methods described in a conference paper that is under preparation.

 ## Expected Uses
-This data is intended to be used or training an automatic model of similarity.
+This data is intended to be used on training an automatic model of similarity.

 ## Collection Procedure
 Judgments were collected in a four hour judgment session where there were 9, mostly naive, judges in one room.
-They were trained and then listened to the stimuli and gave judgments.
+The judges were trained on the rating process and then listened to the stimuli and gave judgments.
 Judgments were entered using a QuestionPro form: https://utepsubacc.questionpro.com/t/AX8ttZzJBn.

 ## Directory Structure and File Formats
 judgments/judgment-data.xlsx is the main data set for the 220 stimuli judged so far.
 Each row has columns for the stimulus #, stimulus name, seed name, and reenactment name as well as the judgments given by the 9 participants.